 We plan to market drugs on our own, with or without a partner, that can be effectively commercialized and sold in concentrated markets that do not require a large sales force to be competitive.
 To achieve this goal, we will need to establish our own specialized sales force, marketing organization and supporting distribution capabilities.
-The development and commercialization of our drug candidates is very expensive, including our Phase 3 clinical trials for sapacitabine.
+The development and commercialization of our drug candidates is very expensive.
 To the extent we elect to fund the full development of a drug candidate or the commercialization of a drug at our expense, we will need to raise substantial additional funding to: